sktime/pytorch-forecasting/docs/source/installation.rst

   adding a feature, or improving code, [BUG] - Bugfixes, [MNT] - CI: test framework, [DOC] -
   Documentation: writing or improving documentation or docstrings.

-* Adding references to other links or pull requests This helps to add context about previous or current issues/prs that relate to your contribution.
+* Adding references to other links or pull requests.
+  This helps to add context about previous or current issues/prs that relate to your contribution.
 This is done usually by including a full link or a hash tag '#1234'.